kamalasaurus/bergelsonlab.org/_posts/2025-08-01-Welcome-Theo.md

 Theo is a Schmidt Science Fellow with a deep interest in how pathogen resistance emerges from ecological interactions within the microbiome.

 Theo previously earned his B.A. in Mathematics from the University of Chicago and worked with James O'Dwyer during a gap year at the University of Illinois at Urbana-Champaign.
-He then recently earned his PhD from Princeton University
+He recently earned his Ph.D. from Princeton University.

 His dissertation work blended mathematical theory with experimental ecology in annual plants to investigate how higher-order interactions—those involving three or more species—can maintain species coexistence in diverse ecological communities.